getodk/docs/odkx-src/xlsx-converter-reference.rst

 .. note::

-  To increase the length for a string, you could add a model sheet to your xlsx workbook and set the elementType to be string(<string_length>).For example, if you had a string prompt named long_data that you wanted to be 500 characters, you would add the following to your model worksheet.
+  To increase the length for a string, you could add a model sheet to your xls workbook and set the element-type to be string(<string_length>).For example, if you had a string prompt named long_data that you wanted to be 500 characters, you would add the following to your model worksheet.
 .. list-table::